njleach/ExSamples-analysis-notebooks/README.md

 ## Notebook list

 The notebooks are intended to be run on JASMIN, and have references to directories that will break if run locally (unless changed to local data copies).
-The order notebooks contains in this repo are as given below.
+The notebooks, and their descriptions and run order are given below.
 The italic lists of graphical elements indicates which notebooks are used to create which elements.

 | order | /path/to/notebook  | description |
 | ----- | ------------- | ------------- |